-The word probably derived from Slavic word “hryva” with the meaning “mane” and consequently “hryvna” with the meaning “neck jewelry”.
+The word probably derived from the Slavic word “hryva”, meaning “mane”, and consequently “hryvna” with the meaning “neck jewelry”.
 According to etymologists, the meaning of the word “hryvna – neck jewelry” was complemented with the meaning “monetary unit” due to the widespread tradition of making neck jewelry out of coins.

 Fact #4.
 Main motifs on the front side of the banknotes…

-…represent important personalities who lived in the territory of the present Ukraine in various historical eras.
-On the back side of the banknotes, these motifs are completed by depicting places related to the names of these personalities.
-Currently Ukrainian hryvnia is issued in 1, 2, 5, 10, 20, 50, 100, 500 denominations.
+…represent important personalities who lived on the territory of present Ukraine in various historical eras.
+On the back side of the banknotes these motifs are completed by depicting places related to the names of these personalities.
+Currently Ukrainian hryvnia is issued in 1, 2, 5, 10, 20, 50, 100, 500 and 1000 denominations.

 Reverse: Volodymyr I’s Fortress Wall in Kyiv